-Huby's name means 'farmstead on a spur of land', an 8th/10th century Danish name.
+Huby's name may date from 8-10th centuries and means 'farmstead on a spur of land' from Old English 'hoh' + Old Scandinavian (Danish) 'by' .
 You can see houses in Main St. have been built on a small ridge.

 Lund Green Lane owes its' name to the 'lunds' or 'launds' which dotted the Forest of Galtres.
 These were clearings where deer grazed.